 Figure 2.
 Kinematics of saccades and drifts. (a) Changes in mean saccadic rates between Natural and Tunneled viewing for Large (blue) and Small (magenta) image sizes.
-Data for each participant (left) and their mean (right most) are presented (*, p<0.05, t-test). (b) Distributions of mean drift speeds per trial in the four experimental conditions,; data as in (a) (*, p<0.05, t-tests and Wilcoxon rank sum tests – BOTH??). one participant showed a reversed effect, see red asterisk). (c) Mean within-trial instantaneous drift speeds presented in two time scales, each in a pair of panels.
+Data for each participant (left) and their mean (right most) are presented (*, p<0.05, t-test). (b) Distributions of mean drift speeds per trial in the four experimental conditions,; data as in (a) (*, p<0.05, t-tests and Wilcoxon rank sum tests – BOTH??). – CONVERT IT TO BLACK. (c) Mean within-trial instantaneous drift speeds presented in two time scales, each in a pair of panels.
 Color code as in (b); error-bars denote STEs ?? [[SEM??]]. (d) Variances of mean drift speeds [[what is it exactly?]] in the four experimental conditions (error-bars denote STEs).